 # using big o we can determine that for n input this funciton will take

 As mentioned in the comments of the code block above, we can calculate that the above function will take O(n)+O(1)+O(1)+O(1).
-Since I didn’t mention it before when you are looking at your functions operating complexity you are generally looking for the worst-case scenario meaning you should just look at the fastest growing term in your code as that’s the best indicator of what the longest times will look like.
+Then you are looking at your functions operating complexity you are looking for the worst-case scenario meaning you should just look at the fastest growing term in your code as that’s the best indicator of what the longest times will look like.
 Keeping this in mind we will drop the constants and take O(n).
 But how accurate is this actually?

 If we count to 100 and run our function with our current number for every number while timing it we can make a graph and see how well it matches up with our theory.